-The first goal of this study was to determine whether the acoustic differences among the six phonation types of !Xóõ can be adequately modeled using the psychoacoustic model of the voice elaborated by Kreiman et al. (2014) and Garellek et al. (2016).
-The results of the linear discriminant analysis showed that, despite the large number of contrastive phonation types and their dynamic complexity, the phonation system is very well discriminated using parameters in the model.
+The first goal of this study was to determine whether the acoustic differences between the six phonation types of !Xóõ can be adequately modeled using the psychoacoustic model of the voice elaborated by Kreiman et al. (2014) and Garellek et al. (2016).
+The results of the LDA showed that, despite the large number of contrastive phonation types and their dynamic complexity, the phonation system is very well discriminated using parameters from the model.
 Further, all classes of parameters - harmonic source spectral slope, noise, voicing frequency and amplitude, and formants - mattered for differentiating the phonation types, illustrating the utility of both source and filter measures in describing complex voice qualities.

 The second goal of this study was to determine how best to characterize harsh voice, a voice quality whose acoustic attributes remain largely understudied.
-In !Xóõ, this voice quality occurs in the phonation type traditionally called 'strident'.
-The results indicate that harsh voice in !Xóõ has the following characteristics: higher F1, like the pharyngealized phonation type in the language (consistent with laryngeal raising and pharyngealization); higher H1\-H2\ at the beginning of the vowel, like breathy and breathy-creaky phonation types (consistent with its being analyzed phonologically as breathy-pharyngealized; Traill 1985); and more acoustic noise than the other phonation types, likely due to aryepiglottic trilling.
+In !Xóõ, this voice quality occurs in the phonation type traditionally called "strident."
+The results indicate that harsh voice in !Xóõ has the following characteristics: (1) higher F1, like the pharyngealized phonation type in the language (consistent with laryngeal raising and pharyngealization); (2) higher H1-H2 at the beginning of the vowel, like the breathy and breathy-creaky phonation types (consistent with its being analyzed phonologically as breathy-pharyngealized; Traill, 1985); and (3) more acoustic noise than the other phonation types, likely due to aryepiglottic trilling.
 Vowels with harsh voice also show a sharp drop in voicing rate and amplitude where constriction is strongest.

-Together, these findings show how a psychoacoustic model of the voice can distinguish many different voice qualities, and how using such a model to analyze voice quality is generally recommended for the study of phonation types: it provides an a priori set of parameters to investigate; moreover, the parameters which distinguish voice qualities acoustically are also likely to be used by listeners, given that they are both perceptible and relate systematically to voice articulation.
+Together, these findings show how a psychoacoustic model of the voice can distinguish many different voice qualities, and how using such a model to analyze voice quality is generally recommended for the study of phonation types: it provides an a priori set of parameters to investigate; moreover, the parameters which distinguish voice qualities acoustically are also likely to be used by listeners, given that they are both perceptible and are systematically related to voice articulation.